PVRs: How to buy the best PVR What features do the best PVRs have?

 Allows you to easily set the PVR to automatically record all programmes in a series so you don't miss an episode.

 When you first programme the PVR to record an episode it’ll ask you whether you want to record the whole series – click ‘yes’ using the remote control and it’ll grab them all when they’re shown.

 Allows you to record a programme that is split in two – for example, films that are shown before and after the news – without recording the programme in between.

 In future, PVRs will offer 'trailer programming' – you press a button on the remote control when you see a trailer for a programme you like the look of, and the PVR automatically adds it to its recording schedule.

 Eventually, PVRs will learn to recognise the types of programme that you like and recommend shows that you may like to record.

-For help choosing an HD PVR watch the Which? buyers' guide video
+For help choosing an watch the Which? buyers' guide video

 It makes sense to buy a PVR with two digital TV tuners, as this allows to you to record two programmes at once, while watching a third programme that you recorded previously.

 Some PVRs will even let you watch a programme live while you're recording another two.
-The most versatile twin-tuner PVRs can be found in our PVR reviews section.
+The most versatile twin-tuner PVRs can be found in our section.